 [UPDATE: I've tweaked this a little because the references to the first piece, about Booker, way undersold the piece.
-Most of Booker's complaints about it were baseless.]
+Most of Booker's complaints about it were baseless.
+I thought he had a little point about the piece's kicker.]

 The brief media bullying of Marco Rubio last night demonstrated one of politics' iron laws: You're either a hero or a mug.
 One minute Bob Menendez is a scrappy Cuban kid made good; the next minute he's an obvious embarrassment to the Foreign Relations Committee, never ready for the job.
 One minute Chuck Hagel is the Wise Man of Republican Foreign Policy; the next he's a muttering, friendless chump who crumples under questioning.